Kruger National Park: Kruger National Park

-Stevenson-Hamilton was replaced as warden by Colonel J. A. B. Sandenbergh of the South African Air Force.
+Warden James Stevenson-Hamilton retired on 30 April 1946, after 44 years of service.
+He was replaced by Colonel J. A. B. Sandenbergh of the South African Air Force.

 In 1959, work commenced to completely fence the park's boundaries.
 Work started on the southern boundary along the Crocodile River and in 1960 the western and northern boundaries were fenced, followed by the eastern boundary with Mozambique.
 The purpose of the fence was to curb the spread of diseases, facilitate border patrolling and inhibit the movement of poachers.

 The Makuleke area in the northern part of the park was forcibly taken from the Makuleke people by the government in 1969 and about 1500 of them were relocated to land to the south so that their original tribal areas could be integrated into the greater Kruger National Park.

-1994–present

 In 1996 the Makuleke tribe submitted a land claim for 19842 ha, namely the Pafuri or Makuleke region in the northernmost part of the park.
 The land was given back to the Makuleke people, however, they chose not to resettle on the land but to engage with the private sector to invest in tourism.
 This resulted in the building of several game lodges from which they earn royalties.